showerlee/k8s_tutorial/manifests/istio/istio-operator/README.md

     Hello MyApp | Version: v1 | <a href="hostname.html">Pod Name</a>
     Hello MyApp | Version: v1 | <a href="hostname.html">Pod Name</a>
     ```
-    We are happy to see the requests output are based on the istio weight and canary deployment is achievable.
+    We are happy to see the https request output are based on the istio weight and canary deployment is achievable.

-10. Adjust the route weight
+11. Adjust the route weight

     We could redeploy the route weight to determine what percentage of the requests will be sent to the certain canary version later depend on any metrics or testing that affect the availability of the canary versions, regardless of how many replicas of each version are running.